Adroiti/docs-for-code-review-tools/RuboCop/Lint-MultipleCompare.md

 In math and Python, you can use `x < y < z` style comparison to compare multiple value.
 However, you can't use the comparison in Ruby.
 However, the comparison is not syntax error.
-This cop checks the bad usage of comparison operators.
+This rule checks the bad usage of comparison operators.

-### Example
+## Examples

 ```ruby
 # bad